 Deep CNNs.
-CNNs are a type of neural networks specialized for images [30, 42].
+CNNs are a type of neural networks specialized for images [36, 51].
 They learn a hierarchy of parametric features using layers of various types (see Figure 1(A)): convolutions learn filters to extract features; pooling subsamples features; non-linearity applies a non-linear function (e.g., ReLU) to all features; and fully connected is a set of perceptrons.
-All parameters are trained using backpropagation [41].
-CNNs typically surpass older hand-crafted image features such as SIFT and HOG in accuracy [25, 43].
-Training a CNN from scratch incurs massive costs: they typically need many GPUs for reasonable runtimes [3], huge labeled datasets, and complex hyper-parameter tuning [30].
+All parameters are trained using backpropagation [50].
+CNNs typically surpass older hand-crafted image features such as SIFT and HOG in accuracy [30, 52].
+Training a CNN from scratch incurs massive costs: they typically need many GPUs for reasonable runtimes [3], huge labeled datasets, and complex hyper-parameter tuning [36].

 Transfer Learning with CNNs.
-Transfer learning mitigates the cost and labeled data requirements of training deep CNNs from scratch [47].
-When transferring CNN features, no single layer is universally best for accuracy; the "more similar" the target task is to the source task (e.g., ImageNet classification), the better the higher layers will likely be [16, 21, 27, 55].
-Also, lower layer features are often much larger; so, simple feature selection such as extra pooling is typically used [21].
-Such feature transfer underpins recent breakthrough applications of CNNs in detecting cancer [28], diabetic retinopathy [52], facial analysis [54], and multimodal recommendation systems [44].
+Transfer learning mitigates the cost and labeled data requirements of training deep CNNs from scratch [56].
+When transferring CNN features, no single layer is universally best for accuracy; the "more similar" the target task is to the source task (e.g., ImageNet classification), the better the higher layers will likely be [18, 24, 33, 67].
+Also, lower layer features are often much larger; so, simple feature selection such as extra pooling is typically used [24].
+Such feature transfer underpins recent breakthrough applications of CNNs in detecting cancer [34], diabetic retinopathy [63], facial analysis [66], and multimodal recommendation systems [53].

 Spark, Ignite, and TensorFlow.
-Spark and Ignite are popular distributed memory-oriented data systems [2, 22, 56].
+Spark and Ignite are popular distributed memory-oriented data systems [2, 25, 69].
 At their core, both use a distributed collection of key-value pairs as the data abstraction.
 They support many dataflow operations, including relational operations and MapReduce.
 Spark's collection, called a Resilient Distributed Dataset or RDD, is immutable, while Ignite's is mutable.
-Spark holds data in memory and supports disk spills; Ignite uses memory as a cache for data on disk.
-Both systems support user-defined functions (UDFs) to let users run ML algorithms directly on large datasets, e.g., with Spark MLlib [45].
+Spark holds data in memory and supports disk spills; Ignite can be configured as a purely in-memory system or as an in-memory cache for disk resident data.
+Both systems support user-defined functions (UDFs) to let users run ML algorithms directly on large datasets, e.g., with Spark MLlib [54].

-TensorFlow (TF) is a system for training and running neural networks [18, 19].
+TensorFlow (TF) is a system for training and running neural networks [21].
 Models in TF are specified as a "computational graph," with nodes representing operations over "tensors" (multi-dimensional arrays) and edges representing dataflow.
-TensorFrames and SparkDL are libraries that integrate Spark and TF [14, 15].
+TensorFrames and SparkDL are libraries that integrate Spark and TF [15, 16].
 TensorFrames lets users process Spark data tables using TF code, while SparkDL offers pipelines to integrate neural networks into Spark queries and distribute hyper-parameter tuning.
 SparkDL is the most closely related work to ours, since it too supports transfer learning.
 But unlike VISTA, SparkDL does not support trying multiple layers of a CNN nor does it optimize this workload's execution.
+Furthermore, due to manual memory and system configuration tuning, it is also prone to memory-related workload crashes.
 Thus, both the functionality and techniques of VISTA are complementary to SparkDL.
+Horovod [7] is a distributed SGD system for training TF computational graphs that is now integrated with Spark to enable training directly over Spark-resident data.